 As soon as you click Continue, you’ll be taken to the Review & Confirm screen.
 Do not be fooled by the “You’re all set!” language right at the top — you’re not done.
 If you check your Plans page at this point, you will not see your Park Passes.
 Make sure to scroll all the way down to the bottom of the page, shown below.

 Confirm that your email is correct (it will show the email on your MDE account by default), check the box, then click continue.
 Now you’re all set!

 If you check your Plans in MDE, either on the web or in the app, you’ll see your Park Passes now.
 You’ll also receive a confirmation email.
 I like to keep the emails handy when I head to the park.
 I’ve never had a problem, but I’ve had dining reservations “disappear” in the past, and it never hurts to be prepared.

 Canceling or Modifying A Reservation

 There is currently no way to cancel or modify a reservation from the app.
 You must go to the website.
-To make things even more confusing, some reservations can be modified, and some can only be canceled.

 Frequently Asked Questions

 How far in advance should I make reservations?

 We recommend checking the reservation availability calendar rather than relying on a set timeframe.
 When you see parks starting to become available in the weeks before your trip, you should book sooner rather than later.
 Historically some parks often sell out a month in advance, but it’s extremely rare for any park to sell out two months in advance.
 Typically Magic Kingdom and Hollywood Studios are the first parks to sell out, followed by Animal Kingdom and EPCOT.